veltzer/demos-linux/README.md

 demos-linux
 ===========

-version: 3
+version: 4

-LinuxAPI is a project to demo and explore the Linux user space C/C++ API
+demos-linux is a project to demo and explore the Linux user space C/C++ API

 This project is a source code repository for instructors or expert programmers who want to explore the Linux C/C++ API.